Daytron/Flipit-Map-Creator/README.md

 0.1 Alpha

 ### Setup Dependencies for Maven
-Add the following dependencies to your POM file
+Add the following dependencies to your POM file:
 ```
 <dependency>
     <groupId>com.google.code.gson</groupId>